 I fell in love with the Chicago-style hot dog the moment I moved to the city.
 Well, technically it was the very first weekend when I made the trek out to Gene & Jude's.
 It was clear from those first messy bites that Chicago cared about its hot dogs more than any other place I'd ever been.

 That sparked a desire to seek out as many great Chicago-style hot dogs as I could find, which is what I've been trying to do for the past five years.
-I've written about many of these for Standing Room Only, but that only represents a fraction of the stands I've visited.
 I am not done—there are always more stands to try—but since we've been exploring the hot dog scene here all month, it seemed like a good time to step back and take stock.
 That and make a very hard decision: Who serves the best Chicago-style hot dog?

 Ask a dozen people and they'll give you a range of different answers.
 That's precisely what happened earlier this month when I asked my staff for their opinions on the matter.
 I loved many of the picks, and even uncovered a couple of great finds.
 But this is my personal list.
 Plus, not all hot dogs qualify.